Allen & Wheelock Sidehammer Percussion Revolvers

 • Production period: ---From ~1858 to 1861

-Click on the links below for serial/batch number research
+Click on the links below for serial number research

 Members of the First Battery, Massachusetts Light Artillery with their .36 Side Hammer Navy Revolvers - Aug 1861

-This revolver was a huge improvement over the transitional Bar Hammer revolvers.
-It is a much more advanced weapon with some unique features described in the following patents
+This revolver represented a major improvement over the transitional Bar Hammer models.
+It was a far more advanced weapon, incorporating several unique features described in the following patents:

-The revolvers have been produced in 3 distinctive frame sizes: a 6-shot Navy in .36, a 5-shot Belt in .32 and a 5-shot Pocket in .28.
+These revolvers were produced in three distinct frame sizes: a 6-shot Navy model in .36 caliber, a 5-shot Belt model in .32 caliber, and a 5-shot Pocket model in .28 caliber.

 Navy, Belt and Pocket Side Hammer Percussion Revolver

-The revolvers have a blued barrel and frame, and a casehardened hammer, cylinder, trigger and trigger guard.
-The cylinders are beautifully “scroll” engraved with a scene of animals in a forest.
-Each caliber has a different scene.
+The revolvers feature a blued barrel and frame, along with a case-hardened hammer, cylinder, trigger, and trigger guard.
+The cylinders are attractively scroll engraved and depict animal scenes set in a forest, with a different scene for each caliber.

 Cylinder engraving of the Navy version